albertojulian/mada-driver-assistant/README.md

 - `record_rgb_and_depth_videos.py`: records RGB and depth videos to test changes in the object detector indoor without having to use the camera outdoor.

 It also contains other files used by the python files:
-- `yolov8m_.pt`: customized model used by the object detector
+- `yolov8m.pt`: customized model used by the object detector
-- `object_detector.yaml`: contains the configuration parameters that are used by the python functions and classes in the object-detector folder

 ### driver-agent
 Contains the following python files: